McCurtain County, Oklahoma

-McCurtain County is in the southeastern corner of the U.S. state of Oklahoma.
-As of the 2010 census, the population was 33,151.
+McCurtain County is a county in the southeastern corner of the U.S. state of Oklahoma.
+As of the 2020 census, its population was 30,814.
 Its county seat is Idabel.
 It was formed at statehood from part of the earlier Choctaw Nation in Indian Territory.
-The name honors an influential Choctaw family that lived in the area.
-Green McCurtain was the last chief when Oklahoma became a state in 1907.
+The name honors an influential Choctaw family who lived in the area.
+Jackson McCurtain and Edmund McCurtain served in the Confederate Army before their terms as chief, while Green McCurtain was the last chief when Oklahoma became a state in 1907.

 History

 The area now included in McCurtain County was part of the Choctaw Nation before Oklahoma became a state.
-The territory of the present-day county fell within the Apukshunnubbee District, one of three administrative super-regions comprising the Choctaw Nation, and was divided among six of its counties: Bok Tuklo, Cedar, Eagle, Nashoba, Red River, and Towson counties.
-Previously, In the 1820s, it was a major part of Miller County, Arkansas.
+The territory of the present-day county fell within the Apukshunnubbee District, one of three administrative superregions comprising the Choctaw Nation, and was divided among six of its counties: Bok Tuklo, Cedar, Eagle, Nashoba, Red River, and Towson.
+In the 1820s, it was a major part of Miller County, Arkansas Territory.

 The area was sparsely populated, with no roads or bridges and no towns.
 Post offices were established at small trading posts along the various trails.
 Towns began to form when the Arkansas and Choctaw Railway (later the St. Louis and San Francisco Railway) was built across the area in 1902.
-Between 1910 and 1921 the Choctaw Lumber Company laid tracks for the Texas, Oklahoma and Eastern Railroad from Valliant, Oklahoma, to DeQueen, Arkansas.
+Between 1910 and 1921, the Choctaw Lumber Company laid tracks for the Texas, Oklahoma and Eastern Railroad from Valliant, Oklahoma, to DeQueen, Arkansas.
 These roads still served the area at the beginning of the 21st century.

 Initially, the county experienced difficulty functioning because of lack of funds.
-When the Choctaws accepted their land allotments, their homesteads were not taxable for twenty-one years.
+When the Choctaws accepted their land allotments, their homesteads were not taxable for 21 years.
 No roads were built until a decade after statehood.
-There were no bridges, so ferries carried people and vehicles across the major streams.
+With no bridges, ferries carried people and vehicles across the major streams.

 Beavers Bend State Park was opened in 1937, establishing the region as a tourism destination due to the variety of recreational activities it offers.

-The only F5 tornado in April in Oklahoma occurred in this county on April 2, 1982.
+On April 2, 1982, the county was struck by an F5 tornado.

+Death of Henry Lee Johnson

+Henry Lee Johnson was a 15-year-old boy who was murdered in 1980 in Idabel after entering the parking lot of the Black Hat Club, a "whites-only club".
+His murder resulted in a riot in Idabel that left two more men dead.